 How to Use Prune Jam

 I'm obsessed with Pinot Prune Jam for cheese and charcuterie boards, and have added it as a staple to the Cheese Board Pantry, which has every ingredient you need for the perfect charcuterie board.
-The addition of the red wine in the jam gives it just enough funk that it pairs perfectly with an aged cheese.
+The addition of the red wine in the jam gives it just enough depth of flavor that it pairs perfectly with an aged cheese.

 But I also use the Prune Jam beyond just a cheese board.